KostyaTretyak/ng-contenteditable/README.md

 })
 ```

-And then you can using it in [template-driven forms](https://angular.io/guide/forms) or in [reactive forms](https://angular.io/guide/reactive-forms) like this:
+And then you can to use it in [template-driven forms](https://angular.io/guide/forms) or in [reactive forms](https://angular.io/guide/reactive-forms) like this:

 ```html
 <form #testForm="ngForm">